-In an increasingly digital world, check fraud remains a persistent and evolving concern.
-Criminals are primarily employing mail theft techniques to intercept checks and steal your hard-earned money.
+Check fraud remains a persistent and evolving concern in an increasingly digital world.
+Criminals employ mail theft techniques to intercept checks and steal hard-earned money.
 At Amerant Bank, your financial security is our top priority.
 Let’s explore the current landscape of check fraud and learn practical strategies to protect yourself and your business.

 The Growing Trend of Check Fraud

-The FBI and USPIS are warning that check fraud is on the rise, with a significant volume enabled through mail theft.
+Both the FBI and USPIS warn that check fraud is rising, with a significant volume of fraud enabled by mail theft.
 Suspicious Activity Reports related to check fraud have nearly doubled from 2021 to 2023.
-Fraudsters take advantage of regulations requiring financial institutions to make check funds available within specified timeframes, which is often too short a window for the consumer or financial institutions to identify and stop the fraud.
-As a result, the compromised checks clear, and the funds are withdrawn by the criminal participants before the fraud is detected.
+Fraudsters take advantage of regulations requiring financial institutions to make check funds available within specified timeframes, often too short for the consumer or financial institutions to identify and stop the fraud.
+As a result, the compromised checks clear, and the criminal participants withdraw the funds before the fraud is detected.

 Methods Fraudsters Employ

 Today’s fraudsters intercept checks before they reach their recipients’ mailbox, gaining access to sensitive personal and account information.
-Once they have a check, they employ various sophisticated techniques to alter or counterfeit them:
+Once they have a check, they employ various techniques to alter or counterfeit it:

 The statistics paint a concerning picture.
 According to FinCEN’s Financial Trend Analysis, over 15,400 suspicious activity reports related to mail theft check fraud were filed during just six months in 2023, representing more than $688 million in suspicious activity.

-Industry projections suggest check fraud could become even more sophisticated this year.
-With synthetic identity fraud and business email compromise tactics increasing, experts estimate potential losses could reach a staggering $30 billion if left unchecked—particularly as more businesses transition to digital banking environments.
+Industry projections suggest that check fraud could become even more sophisticated this year.
+With synthetic identity fraud, business email compromise, and the use of artificial intelligence on the rise, experts estimate that potential losses could rise significantly, particularly as more businesses transition to digital banking environments.

 Key emerging threats include:

-• Advanced counterfeit checks: Modern printing technology enables criminals to produce nearly flawless counterfeits using legitimate bank routing and account information
+Advanced counterfeit checks: Advanced printing technology and the utilization of AI, enables criminals to produce nearly flawless counterfeits using legitimate bank routing and account information.

 Essential Tips to Protect Your Money and Identity